TobiasPSP/doneland_sources/Components/Microcontroller/Expansion Boards/README.md

 * **Space** As discussed, the primary target are *microcontroller boards* that are *too large* to fit on breadboards.
-* **Power Supply:** *USB* can provide power for simple projects, however once you use a lot of components, or when components (like sensors) cause power surges, your entire setup may become *unstable*: voltage drops lead to *brown-outs*, and the microcontroller may unexpectedly reboot.
-* **Additional Voltages:** Your project may require *two* stable power supplies, one for *3.3V* and another one for *5V*.
-The *built-in power regulator* found on most *development boards* is limited to *500mA* or even less.
+* **Power Supply:** *USB* power supply may not be sufficient for projects with many power-hungry components and lead to *brown-outs* and unexpected reboots.
+A more robust power supply provided by the *extension board* alleviates this.
-* **Testing in the Field:** you may want to test your prototype in the field, car, plane, or boat, powering it via an external power source (i.e. *12V* on-board voltage socket).
-Most *development boards* support a very limited input voltage range and can be damaged when exposed to more than *7V*.
+* **Voltage Range:** Most *development boards* support a very limited input voltage range and can be damaged when exposed to more than *7V*. *Extension boards* often come with *voltage regulators* that support a much wider input voltage range and can be connected to *12V* on-board voltage sockets in cars, boats, or RVs.

 > [!TIP]
-> Some *expansion boards* add battery charging capabilities and thus may not be limited to prototyping but can become part of the final device.
+> A few *expansion boards* add battery charging capabilities and can become part of the final device.

-### Considerations
+## Considerations

-Here are the few considerations when using an *expansion board*:

-* **Development Board:** *Expansion boards* are designed for a specific *development board*.
-Make sure the *expansion board* matches the *development board* you intend to use.
-* **Jumpers:** some *expansion boards* use *jumpers* to set voltages for auxiliary power pins that are used to supply power to external components.
-Typically you can switch between *3.3V* and *5V*.
-Make sure you understand how your *expansion board* works, and verify that it supplies the voltages you need.
-* **Power:** Most *expansion boards* come with robust voltage regulators but there are significant differences.
-Make sure the *expansion board voltage regulator* can provide the kind of power your prototype needs.
-Look for the maximum *current* that the *expansion board* supplies.
+When selecting an *expansion board*, make sure...

+* ...it is compatible to the *microcontroller development board* you use
+* ...it is configured to supply the correct voltage to auxiliary pins (often there is a jumper to switch between *3.3V* and *5V*)
+* ...it comes with a built-in voltage regulator powerful enough for your needs.

 ## List of Expansion Boards
-A variety of *expansion boards* exist, and it is not feasible to cover them all in detail.
-Most *expansion boards* work similarly, and there are a few models that are highly popular.
+Many different *expansion boards* exist, and it is not feasible to cover them all in detail.
+Most *expansion boards* work similarly, so it's sufficient to understand *what they are* and *how they are fundamentally configured*.

 Here is an updated list of *expansion boards* reviewed so far on this site: